 - Evening Sauna

 - Please note: during September to November: 'snow fun' equipment available subject to there being sufficient snow on the ground.
-Northern Lights hunts will be by car and on foot instead of snowmobile and snowshoes.
-A trip to the Siida Sami Museum is included during these months
+The Northern Lights hunts will be by car and on foot instead of snowmobile and snowshoes and a trip to the Sámi Siida Museum* is also included during these months

 The words “real” and “genuine” are too often overused to describe tourism destinations.
 In the case of Menesjärvi, we cannot stress them enough.
 This is where the Sami people tend their reindeer herds and Lappish traditions hold sway to this day.

 The Hotel Korpikartano (try saying that after a couple of drinks!) is not easy to find.
 After leaving the main road north at Ivalo, the terrain becomes increasingly isolated until after 30 minutes, you turn onto an even more unlikely piece of snow-covered tarmac.
 It is easy at this stage to begin wondering what you’ve let yourself in for, but any unease will last a matter of seconds.

 The welcome here is second to none.
 Owners Anne and Timmo have been our partners for many years now and numerous clients have returned from Menesjärvi singing their praises.
 Situated on the shore of Lake Menesjärvi (Jarvi means lake in Finnish)) and surrounded by mile upon mile of winter wilderness, this is the place to really get away from the daily stresses back home.